dkulemin/cv/README.md

 📚 Interested in and continiously improving:

-* ML: classical algorithms, NLP, CV, RecSys
+* ML: classical algorithms, NLP

 ## 💬 Languages